KHUSHIBHANSALI04112000/Knowledge-Hub/Readme.md

 1. **Installation:**
-   - Followed the installation steps for the self hosted app on local from thsi guide
+   - Followed the installation steps for the self hosted app on local from this  guide ([OUTLINE INSTALLATION GUIDE](https://docs.getoutline.com/s/hosting/doc/installation-methods-pSvgz9j0QC))

 2. **Sample Data:**
    - Import or create a sample KB with a few articles.